lerwine/PowerShell-Modules/README.md

 This extension, as well as others which are recommended for development, are listed in the .vscode/extensions.json file, and should appear in the Recommended extension listing in Visual Studio Code.
 Alternatively, you can refer to <https://sites.google.com/erwinefamily.net/vscodedevcheatsheet> for an example script that you can use in the terminal window to install multiple extensions.

-To compile without Visual Studio, you will also need .

 ## Contributing ##

 This Git script library is maintained by Leonard T. Erwine.
 If you wish to contribute to this project, simply edit a file and propose a change, or propose a new file at [My Public GitHub Website](https://github.com/lerwine/PowerShell-Modules.git).